Andrew Jackson and the slave trade: Connection to other Jackson controversies

 In 1831, the first title-band art for the abolitionist newspaper The Liberator depicted a slave auction under a horse market sign, a whipping post set up in front of the U.S. Capitol, and an Indian treaty discarded in the mud and forgotten.

 Appointed as United States Indian commissioners for a series of treaty negotiations in the 1810s and 1820s, Andrew Jackson, and his old business partner John Coffee (a "simple" man who was "absolutely devoted" to Jackson), and Thomas Hinds, who had married into the Green family that was so closely aligned with Jackson's early years in Mississippi, and John Eaton, the husband of one of Jackson's wards and his future Secretary of War, acquired land from the tribes of the southeast as "a matter of economic urgency."
 A steady stream of White immigrants doubled the region's population between 1810 and 1820.
 These settlers dragged slaves along with them, to break the land, and they funded rudimentary local governments with their land-use taxes.
-Jackson and his Donelson kinsmen, and their sergeants, foot soldiers, goons, cronies, vassals, franchisees, and friends, engaged in what has been described as vertically integrated family-business imperialism: "They fought the native peoples, negotiated the treaties to end the fighting and demanded native lands as the price of war, surveyed the newly available lands, bought those lands, litigated over disputed boundaries, adjudicated the cases, and made and kept laws within the region that had been carved out of Indian lands."
+Jackson and his Donelson kinsmen, and their adjutants, aides-de-camp, sergeants, foot soldiers, goons, cronies, vassals, franchisees, and friends, engaged in what has been described as vertically integrated family-business imperialism: "They fought the native peoples, negotiated the treaties to end the fighting and demanded native lands as the price of war, surveyed the newly available lands, bought those lands, litigated over disputed boundaries, adjudicated the cases, and made and kept laws within the region that had been carved out of Indian lands."
 That surveying was just another name for colonization was well understood by America's aboriginal people.
 In the winter of 1786 Hanging Maw, head chief of the Overhill Cherokee, scattered a band of Whites at Defeated Creek and captured their horses, provisions, and surveying equipment.
 He later taunted the original owners that he had smashed their land stealer, a compass, against a tree.